“If you don’t know where you’re going, any road will take you there” ~ Lewis Caroll, Alice in Wonderland.”

-If you have a boss or supervisor who is unclear in their communication, then it is important to seek clarification.
-This is part of being an assertive communicator and will help ensure that you fully understand what is required and this will help resolve miscommunication between the people involved in a meeting, project or scope of work.
+If you have a boss or supervisor who is unclear in their communication, it is important to seek clarification.
+Being an assertive communicator will help ensure that you fully understand what is required, which will help resolve miscommunication between the people involved in a meeting, project, or scope of work.

 Clarification helps boost communication, team effectiveness, and organisational culture.

 Here are five reasons and examples as to why we need to be prepared to clarify when we are asked to do something:

 One of the causes of conflict in the workplace is agreeing to something you’re not sure about, which, most of the time, results in misunderstandings.
 When accepting projects or tasks, it is crucial that each party understands the impact of their involvement and how their actions affect other people’s tasks and what is required of them.